InstrumentsLearn

 As the list above showed you, the Philippines has an incredibly rich musical background.
 The Filipinos were able to create their own instruments or improve the ones they borrowed from other countries.

-These traditional instruments always have a profound effect on Philippine culture.
-And the Filipinos have successfully managed to preserve their traditions by continuing to play these instruments to this day.
+These traditional instruments always have a profound effect on Philippine culture, and the Filipinos have successfully managed to preserve their traditions by continuing to play these instruments to this day.
 Indeed, doing so adds to the country’s identity and appeal.

 Photo of author